 9. Come and meet my other friends!
 (Kom och träffa mina andra vänner)

 It can take a while to get to know Swedes, although once the ice has been broken, we're convinced they're some of the warmest people on the planet.
 But shy Swedish people can be hesitant about mixing different friendship groups, thanks to a deep rooted fear of making anyone feel uncomfortable or awkward.
 Those worries tend to fade away during the summer months though, when those barbecues, picnics and swimming sessions lead to plenty more mingling in the sunshine.

 A Swedish barbeque.
 Photo: Susanne Walström/imagebank.sweden.se

 10. I miss lighting candles (Jag saknar att tända ljus)

-Swedes make it through the long, dark winters by making their apartments cosy with rugs, cushions and plenty of candles and The Local's editorial team has overheard several Swedish residents bemoaning the fact that their living rooms feel less homely without the soft light of flickering flames during the summer.
-We bit our tongues and changed the topic to the stunning sunset outside their windows.
+Swedes make it through the long, dark winters by making their apartments cosy with rugs, cushions and plenty of candles and it's not uncommon to overhear Swedish residents bemoaning the fact that their living rooms feel less homely without the soft light of flickering flames during the summer.